 Ensure that a positive attitude to attendance is embedded within the year group through assemblies and constant reinforcement with students.
-Encourage a spirit of healthy competition between forms and individuals and ensure that good and improved attendance are regularly rewarded.
+It is important this positive attitude is reinforced and that the importance of school as a place of learning, social interaction and safety is emphasised.
+Encourage a spirit of healthy competition between forms and individuals and ensure that good and improved attendance are regularly rewarded and praised.

-Meet with students returning from absences of more than five days on their return and ensure that there is a plan in place to enable the student to catch up on missed work.
+Meet with students returning from absences of more than five days on their return and ensure that the college is fully aware of the reasons for the student's absence and that there is a plan in place to enable the student to catch up on missed work.